Guide

 The 39.35% additional-rate dividend tax

 The additional-rate dividend tax rate is 39.35% for 2026/27.
-You pay this rate on dividend income that falls in the additional-rate band — income above £125,140.
-If your total income (salary, dividends, savings interest and any other sources) exceeds £125,140, dividends above that level are taxed at 39.35%.
+You pay this on dividend income above £125,140.
+If your total income — salary, dividends, savings interest and anything else — exceeds £125,140, dividends above that level are taxed at 39.35%.

-The additional-rate threshold was reduced from £150,000 to £125,140 in April 2023.
-If you have income between £125,140 and £150,000, you are an additional-rate taxpayer and pay 39.35% on dividends in that range.
+The threshold dropped from £150,000 to £125,140 in April 2023.
+If your income is between £125,140 and £150,000, you are already an additional-rate taxpayer.
 Using £150,000 as the threshold will cause you to underestimate your dividend tax.

 Who pays the additional rate?